qutang/hexo-theme-cutie/README.md

 Visit my [personal website](https://qutang.github.io) for the demo.

-## For absolutely first time user who wants to have a demo site ready to go
+## For first time user who wants to have a demo site ready to go

 1. fork repository https://github.com/qutang/theme-cutie-demo
 1. clone to your local machine